JOJ0/joj0.github.io/_posts/git-essentials-gist.md

 ## Removing instead of commenting out lines
 Beginning developers tend to comment out a lot of stuff they are not sure about, want to keep it for reference and the likes.
 That basically is a good thing but there is a better way: Learn to read _diffs_ and how to get those changes back!

 So instead of putting a comment mark in front of a line (`#`, `//`, ...), simply delete it.
-Keeping this change (the deletion) in a separate commit with a descriptive commit message helps to retrieve it easily later on.
+Keeping such a change (the deletion) in a separate commit with a descriptive commit message, allows for easy retrieval later on.
 Often the purpose of "commenting out" is because of "keeping it for reference".

 So for example we deleted a line from a CSS file and recorded that change in a separate commit, we can easily look it up later on with `git show <commit-hash>`: